 Sellers rarely deal with anything more than resolving a shipping delay or a few extra messages from a customer or prospect.
-However, all sellers are eventually bound to experience a patron who costs too much time and money to further support.
+However, all sellers are eventually bound to experience a customer who costs too much time and money to support.

 While eBay offers post-sale protection from these buyers, repeat offenses are not good for your company and must be prevented.

-To avoid avoiding toxic eBay customers, eBay's website lets a seller block buyers from buying or bidding items; which we'll explore after reviewing more about when and why you need to block a buyer on eBay.
+To avoid toxic eBay customers, eBay's website allows a seller block buyers from buying or bidding on items.
+We'll cover some tips on when and why you need to block a buyer on eBay shortly.

-Additionally, eBay's Buyer Requirements page allows your store to set selling standards that automatically filter out low-quality buyers and bidders outside of your shipping location.
+Additionally, you can use eBay's Buyer Requirements page to set buyer standards that automatically block low-quality shoppers.
+Buyer Requirements can also block bidders outside of your shipping location.

 What happens when you use the “block eBay buyer” feature?

-When a seller chooses to block buyers on eBay, the buyer’s account won't let them purchase, make an offer or bid on the seller's items.
+When a seller blocks a buyer on eBay, the buyer cannot purchase, make an offer, or bid on the seller's items.

-However, buyers on your blocked list will still be able to view your listings and communicate with you.
-However, we’ll soon cover how you can also stop messages from buyers you’re blocking.
+Yes, buyers on your blocked list will still be able to view your listings.

 When do you want to block a buyer on eBay?